ioanan11/sre_terraform/README.md

 - Route Table
 - NACL

-We will code in main.tf, vpc.tf, network.tf and variable.tf.
+We will code in `main.tf`, `vpc.tf`, `network.tf` and `variable.tf`.

 Variables will be defined in `variables.tf` and referenced in `main.tf` using `var.resource_name`.
-We will use vpc.tf to configure the VPC.
+We will use `vpc.tf` to configure the VPC and subnets.
-We will use network.tf to configure the IG, subnets, route table and NACLs.
+We will use `network.tf` to configure network related stuff, like the IG, route table and NACLs.
+We will use `main.tf` only for launching the instances.

 ## 1.Configure and launch the VPC